ungive/loon/README.md

-To run the server on your local network, change `addr` to `:8080` and edit the example configuration to contain your computer's IP address and the configured port for `base_url`: e.g. `http://192.168.178.2:8080`.
+To run the server on your local network, change `addr` to `:8080` and edit the example configuration to contain your computer's IP address and the configured port for `base_url`, e.g. `http://192.168.178.2:8080`.
+Output is piped to [`hl`](https://github.com/pamburus/hl), which is a log formatter for JSON logs.

 ### Run the client